-Going off of excusing and justifying bad behavior, you may find yourself on explosive side of the end of the stick when offering her constructive criticism or simply asking a question.
-She may sulk, play the silent treatment, scream and even resort to violence as a way to shift the attention from her to you.
+Going off of excusing and justifying bad behavior, you may find yourself on the explosive side of the end of the stick when offering her constructive criticism or simply asking a question.
+She may sulk, play the silent treatment, scream, and even resort to violence as a way to shift the attention from her to you.
 Calling her out on lies may lead to the most dramatic defensive tactics with the goal of making her look like the victim and you look like a personal attacker.
 While everyone gets defensive over certain topics, she does so more than normal.

 She avoids seeing you in person and video chats